sonic-net/SONiC/doc/sflow/sflow_hld.md

 ### 6.7 **SWSS and syncd changes**

-### sflowmgrd

-The sflowmgrd reads the SFLOW_GENETLINK table to create program genetlink groups that will be used by the SAI driver to lift packets to the hsflowd.
-Once the genetlink group is created, updates the TRAP_GENETLINK table for sFlowOrch to process.
-A multicast group is typically created which enables multiple applications (e.g. even a local netlink sniffer tools) to additionally inspect the samples that are lifted to hsflowd.

 ### sFlowOrch

 An sFlowOrch is introduced in the Orchagent to handle configuration requests.
-The sFlowOrch essentially facilitates the creation/deletion of samplepacket sessions as well as get/set of session specific attributes. sFlowOrch tracks the TRAP_GENETLINK table to set the genetlink host interface that is to be used by the SAI driver to deliver the samples.
+The sFlowOrch essentially facilitates the creation/deletion of samplepacket sessions as well as get/set of session specific attributes. sFlowOrch tracks the SFLOW_GENETLINK_TABLE table to set the genetlink host interface that is to be used by the SAI driver to deliver the samples.

 Also, it monitors the SFLOW_TABLE and PORT state to determine sampling rate / speed changes to derive and set the sampling rate for all the interfaces.
 It uses the SAI samplepacket APIs to set each ports's sampling rate.